Liuhsinche/ECE-GY-6483-2021Fall/Project.md

 - Others: 20' (report writing, interesting ideas...)

 ## Submit
-You should submit:
++ You should submit:
-- all your code
+  1. all your code
-- all the files in the Release/_sds/reports
+  2. all the files in the Release/_sds/reports
+  3. Report.pdf
-- Report.pdf (The correct result screenshot.
-The optimization strategies and the problems you encountered.
-The performance and resources utilization.
-Your innovations andYour innovations and the significance and far-reaching impact of these innovations.
-Some necessary descriptions.)
+      + The correct result screenshot.
+      + The optimization strategies and the problems you encountered.
+      + The performance and resources utilization.
+      + Your innovations and the significance and far-reaching impact of these innovations.
+      + Some necessary descriptions.)

++ All of these files should be compressed in zip format and renamed as this:

+		  ECE_GY_6483.Project.[Name].[ID].zip

++ For example, the zip file name is:

+      ECE_GY_6483.Project.XinzheLiu.N12209886.zip

-File Organization Schema in Package:
++ File Organization Schema in Package:

-EE216_project_[Name][ID].zip
+      ECE_GY_6483.Project.[Name].[ID].zip
-- src
+      ├─ src
+      |   ├─ *.h
+      |   └─ *.cpp
-- reports
+      ├─ reports
+      |   └─ *.rpt
-- Report.pdf
+      └─ Report.pdf

++ Submit method
+	1. Send an email to TA (xinzhe.liu@nyu.edu) with the compressed package as an attachment.
+	2. The title of email **MUST** start with "[ECE-GY 6483][Project]".
+For example: "[ECE-GY 6483][Project] Submission from Liu Xin'zhe."

++ Deadline
+	1. Deadline at 11 pm on December 12, 2021.
+	2. Late submission within 48 hours will only get 80% of the score for this homework.
+For example, if your score for this homework is 80, then only 64 will be entered into the total score.
+	3. All points will be lost if you are late for more than 48 hours.